-The St. Louis County Police Bureau of Central Police Records is located in room B-013, on the street level (accessible from either Central, Meramec Avenue or the Memorial Park entrance) of the Police Headquarters Building at 7900 Forsyth in Clayton, Missouri.
+The St. Louis County Police Bureau of Central Police Records is located in room B-013, on the street level accessible from the Central Avenue entrance of the Police Headquarters Building at 7900 Forsyth in Clayton, Missouri.

 The Bureau of Central Police Records is open to the public from 7:30 A.M. to 5:00 P.M.*, Monday through Friday (excluding holidays)and provides the following services:

 Security Officer Licensing

 *Some applications require extra time to process and will not be started after 4:30 P.M.
 Please arrive before 4:30 if you need a permit or license.

 Criminal History Record Checks

 Criminal History Record Checks are requested by individuals for a number of reasons.
 The St. Louis County Police Department can provide Criminal History Record Checks for both St. Louis County and St. Louis City.

 Criminal History Record Checks may be obtained by applying in person with the following identification: